OstrichEgg/AcedCakeGaming/README.md

 ♠ The original AVEN thread: http://www.asexuality.org/en/topic/110231-asexuality-themed-video-game/

-Please post to the thread if you are interested in contributing!!
+Please post to the thread and/or email the project organizer (saturnalia@bitmessage.ch) if you are interested in contributing!!

 §1.0  - Contributors
 --------------------------------------------